 Are you interested in how language has changed over time?
 Do you enjoy working with computers or other technical equipment?
-Are you a persistent worker?
+Want to learn about the role of language in different cultures?
 Then, you should pursue a Bachelor of Arts degree in Linguistics at the University of North Texas.

-In the Department of Linguistics and Technical Communication, our focus is ensuring you receive the proper training and knowledge to have a successful career or for pursuing a graduate education.
+In the Department of Linguistics and Technical Communication, our focus is ensuring that you receive the proper training and knowledge to have a successful career or to pursue a graduate degree.
 The curriculum allows you to immerse yourself in the study of language and understand its structure, use, design and application.

 Our faculty members, in addition to being outstanding teachers, are active researchers who share a common interest in language structure and its use.
-They have studied:
+They’ve studied:

-In addition to the university’s core curriculum, you will complete 36 semester hours of required courses and specialized electives.
+In addition to the university’s core curriculum, you’ll complete 36 credit hours of required courses and specialized electives.
 The course work gives you an in-depth understanding of:

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

 In your junior year, take the SAT or ACT and have your scores sent to UNT.

 In your senior year, apply for admission at ApplyTexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.